mandynicole/brunchline/src/README.md

-Place your app source files here.
+Source files and folders intended to be compiled go here.